 Exceptional character moments

-Lockhart, still busily autographing anything that will hold still.
+Gilderoy Lockhart, who is still busily autographing anything that will hold still.

 His hand was on the doorknob when Phineas Nigellus said lazily, "I have a message for you from Albus Dumbledore."
 Harry spun around.
 "What is it?"
 "Stay where you are."
 "I haven't moved!" said Harry, his hand still upon the doorknob.
 "So what's the message?"
 "I have just given it to you, dolt," said Phineas Nigellus smoothly.